Jenius Bank

 With stakeholder approval, the team adopted an AI-first workflow for both recurring and new competitive intel tasks.
 As the system proved reliable, the team then shifted from drafting reports manually with AI assistance to AI-generated reports followed by human fact-checking and refinement.

 This change significantly accelerated the process.
-What previously required a week of researcher effort could now be completed in about a day, freeing the team to focus on higher-value research work.
+What previously required a week of researcher effort could now be completed in about a day, freeing the team to focus on higher-complexity research work.

 Experimentation to Integration